wp-plugins/skt-nurcaptcha/readme.txt

 == Frequently Asked Questions ==

+= I've installed and activated the plugin, but at the new user register form the reCAPTCHA doesn't show up. =

+A defective version of a file called 'skt-nurc-recaptcha-locales.php' was mistakenly uploaded on march, 31st, 2012, by around 4:00 PM GMT.
+If by chance you have downloaded the plugin during the few minutes when this file was in the WP Plugins repository, you may experiment that kind of problem.
+If that is your case, just deactivate and delete the plugin and then proceed to a new, clean, installation.

 = The number of blocked attemptives is growing too slowly on the log.
 Does that mean that the plugin is not working? =

 If you was facing a greater number of spambot registrations than the figures you see now in the log counter, that means